LdDl/odam/ROADMAP.md

 * design: current BBoxes and text info on imshow()/mjpeg-server are...ugly
 * gRPC
     * extend gRPC-client to send more attributes (track info)
+* provide video examples to show what this software capable of.

 ### Planned
 * Stable core (need many tests as possible)